miladsh52/AD5933/README.md

 # AD5933

-This project is programmed with ATxmega128A1U succesfully.
+This project has been programmed with ATxmega128A1U succesfully.